openzfs/openzfs-docs/docs/Performance and Tuning/Workload Tuning.rst

 Record sizes of up to 16M are supported with the large_blocks pool feature, which is enabled by default on new pools on systems that support it.

-However, record sizes larger than 1M is disabled by default unless the zfs_max_recordsize kernel module parameter is set to allow sizes higher than 1M.
-Larger record sizes than 1M are not well tested as 1M, although they should work. \`zfs send\` operations must specify -L to ensure that larger than 128KB blocks are sent and the receiving pools must support the large_blocks feature.
+Record sizes larger than 1M were disabled by default before openZFS v2.2, unless the zfs_max_recordsize kernel module parameter was set to allow sizes higher than 1M.

+\`zfs send\` operations must specify -L to ensure that larger than 128KB blocks are sent and the receiving pools must support the large_blocks feature.